People & the DALES – Diversity, Access, Learning, Environment, Sustainability

 People & the DALES also aims to enthuse and inspire people to return to the Dales under their own steam – just what this website is all about.Who has benefitted from People & the DALES?

-So far we have provided opportunities for over 7000 people to expereince the beautiful Yorkshire Dales
+So far we have provided opportunities for about 10,000 people to experience the beautiful Yorkshire Dales

-We work with community centres, children’s centres, refugee and asylum seeker support groups
+- People from a South Asian, Black or Refugee background.
+We work with community centres, children’s centres, and refugee and asylum seeker support groups

-We work with groups with both physical and learning difficulties
+- People with disabilities, physical and learning difficulties

 - People experiencing mental health problems

-- We also work with other people from economically deprived urban areas.
-Groups we have worked with include housing associations, homeless people’s hostels and support groups, carers groups and community centres
+- We also work with other people from economically deprived urban areas such as housing associations, homeless people’s hostels and support groups, carers groups and community centres

 Groups take part in a range of fun, active and thought provoking activities that are tailor made to the people in the group.